• Skip to primary navigation

 Serving the Potatoes

-It would also be nice to sprinkle on some fresh chopped parsley when you serve this.
+It would also be nice to sprinkle on some chopped fresh parsley when you serve this.
 That is the true Lyonnaise potato style.

 Plate of fried potatoes, onions, and a pork chop.